Security Policy

-The Estate Executor Status Tracker handles sensitive legal documents — death certificates, wills, financial records, and estate inventories.
+The Estate Executor Tracker handles sensitive legal documents — death certificates, wills, financial records, and estate inventories.
 We take the security of these documents seriously.
 This page describes the security measures built into the Service.

 The Service uses magic-link authentication.
 There are no passwords to create, remember, steal, or guess.
 When you access the Service, you enter your email address and receive a secure, one-time login link.
 This eliminates the entire category of password-based attacks — including credential stuffing, brute force, and password spraying.